 Chuckle currently provides very popular, weekly, Dotty Dance and Mini Music Maker sessions to Elmhurst Nursery in Stone.

 If you are interested in Chuckle providing your pre-school setting with Music or Dance sessions, please see below.

 Chuckle Dotty Dance is a fun 45-minute dance and movement session, delivered at your pre school setting .

-and improvisation.
-The sessions aim to develop key skills such as learning rhythm, turn-taking, and expressive movement, as
+improvisation.
+The sessions aim to develop key skills such as learning rhythm, turn-taking, and expressive movement, as well

 Through providing Chuckle Dotty Dance sessions in your nursery/pre-school we are able to share our expertise in delivering

 creative sessions for preschoolers and add extra value to your pre-school setting. (minimum of 15 per group)

 Chuckle Mini Music Makers is a 45 minute music-making session, delivered at your pre-school setting within the school day.